November 16, 2020

 You’ll see offers inside the app that you aren’t actually subscribed to so it’s a little confusing at first.

-It’s a better user experience if you login from a computer (in my opinion).
+It’s a better user experience if you login from a computer (in our opinion).

 One more thing you need to know about the Online Studio is that you can download the videos to your device for off-line viewing.
 This is an important (and really nice) feature for people who don’t have good internet for streaming video.